-For 40 years, the National Partnership for Women & Families has been working to ensure that all women have access to the full range of reproductive health care, including safe and legal abortion.
+For 46 years, the National Partnership for Women & Families has been working to ensure that all women have access to the full range of reproductive health care, including abortion care.

 Since laws restricting abortion access were struck down by the U.S. Supreme Court, abortion access has improved Americans’ lives in enumerable ways.
 Women and couples are able to have children when and if they want, to better care for their children, to end unhealthy relationships, and to participate more fully in employment and civic life and all aspects of our society.

-The need to protect and expand abortion access has never been so crucial.
-The National Partnership believes strongly in all women’s right to safe and legal abortion care and that abortion decisions should be made by individuals, their families and their doctors, not by the government.
-That is why we are working to remove obstacles to women’s access to abortion care, to ensure public and private insurance coverage of abortion for all women, and to change the public dialogue on this issue.
+The need to protect and expand abortion access is more important than ever.
+The National Partnership believes strongly in all women’s right to abortion care and that abortion decisions should be made by individuals, their families and their doctors, not by the government.
+That is why we are working to get politics out of the exam room, to ensure public and private insurance coverage of abortion for all women, and to change the public dialogue on this issue.